tginsberg/gatherers4j/docs/gatherers4j/content/gatherers/filtering-and-selection/_index.md

 weight: 20
 ---

-Gatherers that select or remove elements based on some criteria
+Gatherers that select or remove elements based on some criteria.

 {{< functiontable >}}